lukso-network/docs/docs/learn/expert-guides/deploy-multichain-contracts.md

 const precomputedProvidedSalt = await lsp16UniversalFactory.generateSalt(
   providedSalt,
-  <boolean>,                // --> boolean indicating whether the contract is initializable
+  <boolean>,                // --> boolean indicating if the contract should be initialized or not after deployment
-  <empty or encoded call>,  // --> bytes representing the initialize data
+  <empty or encoded call>,  // --> bytes representing the calldata to initialize the contract
 );

 console.log('The actual salt used for deployment is: ', precomputedProvidedSalt);